DeviesDevelopment/blog/content/posts/2023-06-01_a-structured-approach-to-complete-software-development-tasks.md

 Once you're back - Execute!
 Grab the first item from your high level plan.
 Write tests, implement.
-If your mind start to stray towards items further down in your plan, stop!
+If your mind starts to stray towards items further down in your plan, stop!
 You'll deal with it later.
 If you get an idea of something important that you've completely forgot to account for in the high level plan - Don't chase that idea right now, simply add a note of it to the bottom of your high level plan.
 If you get stuck on a non-critical aspect of the item you're currently working on - Make it into its own item in the high level plan and deal with it later.